“A smart man makes a mistake, learns from it, and never makes that mistake again.”

 – Roy H. Williams, author and marketing expert.

-Have you ever found yourself saying, “I’ll never do that again,” only to find yourself doing the exact same thing just a short time later?
+Have you ever found yourself saying “I’ll never do that again” only to find yourself doing the exact same thing just a short time later?
 If so, you are not alone.
-It is likely all of us have repeated some of our mistakes at one time or another.
+All of us have repeated some of our mistakes at one time or another.
 However, making the same mistakes can be costly in many ways – such as people losing faith in your promises or even in terms of money.

 Here are four steps to help you to learn from your mistakes.

 You cannot learn anything from a mistake until you admit that you have made it and accept full responsibility for your role in it.
 Although it is very uncomfortable, admit to it and apologise if necessary.
 In the long run, people will remember your courage and integrity long after they have forgotten the original mistake.

 - Reframe your mistake: